Dapp-Stack/Dapp-Stack/README.md

 DApp Stack has been designed for gradual adoption from the start, and **you can use as little or as much DApp Stack as you need**:

-* [Create a New DApp](https://dapp-stack.org/docs/create-a-new-dapp.html) if you're looking for a powerful JavaScript toolbelt.
+* [Create a New DApp](https://dapp-stack.org/docs/create-a-new-dapp.html) if you're looking for a powerful JavaScript toolkit.

 ## Documentation
 You can find the DApp Stack documentation [on the website](https://dapp-stack.org/docs).

-Check out the [Getting Started](https://dapp-stack.org/docs/getting-started.html) page for a quick overview.
+Check out the [Getting Started](https://dapp-stack.org/docs/getting-started.html) guide for a quick overview.

 The documentation is divided into several sections: